ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ## Working with Data

 ### Using Site Configuration Data in Your Theme
 Your layouts use {{ .Site.Title }} to display the name of the site in the browser title bar and in your header navigation.
-You can place all kinds of other data in your site’s configuration file and use it as well.
+You can place all kinds of other data in your site's configuration file and use it as well.

 Open `hugo.toml` and add a new params section that defines the author of the site and a description of the site:
 ```toml